nncax/nncax-lumi.github.io/README.md

 ## About Me
 Nica Frances B. Driz, a typical student, has her own set of skills and interests.
 She is an ANIRP member, a sister, and a furbaby parent ( a pet owner).
 She enjoys bringing words to life, allowing the reader's imagination to wander and imagine.
 She writes and composes the abode's captions as a member of a well-known sisterhood in the RPW community, where she uses her skills to give details towards its concepts.

-My hobbies are:
-1. Calligraphy
-2. Editing
-3. Listening to music

 # Calligraphy
 ## Header 2